ev3lessons/FLL-Tutorials/en/CoreValues/_posts/2020-12-29-Trouble-Google-Slides.markdown

 <b>Objectives:</b>
 This activity is good for taking a break and playing with each other.

-<b>Materials:</b>
+<b>Instructions:</b>
-- Make a copy of the Trouble <a href="https://docs.google.com/presentation/d/14aXQTgzkoKDdboZ3JE1JjIGgBc1SBzynrTAgZW3chds/copy">google sides</a> and play
+- Make a copy of the Trouble <a href="https://docs.google.com/presentation/d/14aXQTgzkoKDdboZ3JE1JjIGgBc1SBzynrTAgZW3chds/copy">google sides</a> and play in groups of four.